 - Tables and infographics- researching customers want to see breakdowns of feature sets, how you compare with competitors, and anything else that helps compare ‘apples to apples’ for a proper review.

-- They’re well informed, so they are able to make use of word of mouth and selling your product accurately to friends and family.
+- The self researching customer is well informed, so they are able to make use of word of mouth and selling your product accurately to friends and family.

 - They know what they are buying, so they are low maintenance.
 When they do make contact for assistance, you better take them seriously though!